This is the interior of the powerful new Ford F-150

 The new generation of the Ford F-150 It is about to come to light, and although its design had already been leaked in some images, it was not known what the interior of this brand new type truck would look like pick-up of the oval signature.

-The heavy truck of Ford It makes a generational change, however, it retains the center console with square and vertical lines, similar to that of most competitors in this segment.
-According to the Parabrisas portal, the images belong to the variant Lariat of the F-150.
+The heavy truck of Ford It makes a generational change, however, it retains the center console with square and vertical lines, similar to that of most of the competitors in this segment, according to the Parabrisas portal.

 The infotainment system of the F-150 remains in tune with other models of the American brand, since it is observed that the instruments are completely digital with an analog simulator, although respecting the different clocks that the pick-up currently has.